php-dev-br/laravel-doc-pt-br/cache.md

 #### Redis

-Before using a Redis cache with Laravel, you will need to either install the PhpRedis PHP extension via PECL or install the `predis/predis` package (~1.0) via Composer.
+Before using a Redis cache with Laravel, you will need to either install the `predis/predis` package (~1.0) via Composer or install the PhpRedis PHP extension via PECL.

-For more information on configuring Redis, consult its [Laravel documentation page](redis.md#configuration).
+For more information on configuring Redis, consult its [Laravel documentation page](/docs/{{version}}/redis#configuration).

 <a name="cache-usage"></a>
 ## Cache Usage